InternLM/InternLM/README_npu.md

 This is a guide to using Ascend NPU to train and infer the InternLM series models.

 ## News
-\[2025.01.15\] InternLM3-8B-Instruct can be used in Xtuner, LLaMA-Factory and transformers.
+\[2025.01.15\] InternLM3-8B-Instruct can be used in Xtuner, LLaMA-Factory, transformers and openMind.

 ## Model Zoo